-Cannabis (commonly referred to as marijuana) has been legal for recreational use on October 17, 2018.
+Cannabis (commonly referred to as marijuana) has been legal for recreational use since October 17, 2018.
 Previously, it was only legal to purchase and consume cannabis with a medical prescription and by mail order from a licensed producer.
 Legalization means that all adults 19 years of age and older will be able to purchase it for their own use.

 Many of the decisions surrounding cannabis legalization were the responsibility of the provincial and federal governments.
 British Columbia has determined that cannabis will be sold in both publicly- and privately-owned retail locations.

 Local governments, such as the City of Nelson, are responsible for the regulation of some aspects of cannabis legalization including land-use zoning and business licensing.
 With respect to the legalization of cannabis, the role of local government includes:

 - Retail sales: zoning and business licensing to determine where cannabis stores may be located.